“The world will change when our girls and our women are educated.” -Maggie Doyne

 Amazing things happen when women come together and support each other.
 That is the core premise – and promise – of the Kopila Valley Women’s Center.

 We opened our doors in 2013 with the goal of providing life-changing job training and education to women in our community.
 The center expanded in 2014 to include a retail shop in town, staffed by graduates of our training program and stocked with their beautiful handmade products.
-We've also expanded to include a counseling center and a microloan program, all part of our mission to bring women together and empower them to lead better lives.
+We've also expanded to include a counseling center program as part of our mission to bring women together and empower them to lead better lives.

 While Nepal’s patriarchal society is slowly fading and disparities between men and women narrow, there is still a clear gap in gender equality.
 Most of the women in Surkhet struggle to make a living.
 They do intense physical labor.
 They farm.
 They break stones.
 They walk miles to the jungle for firewood to cook meals.
 When we talk to mothers, we hear stories of abuse, deprivation, and loss.
 And yet these women are the strongest on Earth.
 They don't complain.
 They just move ever forward, dreaming of brighter days and seeking an opportunity to feed and educate their children, to keep them healthy and strong.
 The goal of our center and store is to provide that opportunity and those bright days.